Steamboats in the Movies, Page 5

 The HENDERSON won the race but blew a gasket doing it.

-Panorama of 5 steamboats (4 of them scale models, the one far right in the foreground a full size set) created by Paramount studio's special effects department under Dewey Wrigley to represent the St. Louis waterfront in 1865 for a Cecil B. DeMille
+Panorama of 5 steamboats (three of them were scale models, the two on the far right in the foreground were a full size set) created by Paramount studio's special effects department under the supervision of Dewey Wrigley to represent the St. Louis waterfront in 1865 for a Cecil B. DeMille.

-Epic Western entitled THE PLAINSMAN (1936) based on the real-life adventures of Wild Bill Hickock (played by Gary Cooper) and Calamity Jane (played by Jean Arthur).
+The epic Western entitled THE PLAINSMAN (1936) based on the real-life adventures of Wild Bill Hickock (played by Gary Cooper) and Calamity Jane (played by Jean Arthur) and Buffalo Bill Cody (played by James Ellison).

-The scene opened on the far left with the second scale model boat traveling west while the camera pans east and over to where the full sized set and actors appear on the far right, all in the span of a few minutes.
+The scene opened on the far left with the second scale model boat traveling west while the camera pans tot the right to where the full sized set and actors appear on the far right, all in the span of a few minutes.

 This was an ingenious work of Hollywood magic and I only wish we had some "behind the scenes" photos that demonstrate how this wonderful and ambitious illusion was achieved.